olivettiscuoladigitale/epub3-creator/README.md

 # EPUB-CREATOR

-A simple class writed in js Typescript to create your epub from text/html.
+A simple class writed in Typescript (and transpiled in es5) for create your epub from text/html.
 Can be used in your client browser or nodejs.

 ## Install